Welcome! I am a fifth-year Ph.D. candidate at the Kenneth C. Griffin Department of Economics at the University of Chicago.

 Math Camp Lecturer (Ph.D., MA).
 Summer 2022.

 Industrial Organization (Undergraduate) -- TA for Michael Dinerstein.
-Spring 2022 and 2024.
+Spring 2022.

 Labor Economics (Ph.D.) -- TA for Thibaut Lamadon.
 Fall 2021.